Trump names State Department envoy Robert O'Brien new National Security Adviser

 Bolton later told Fox News that his "priority has always been policies that make America secure.
 Nothing more, nothing less."

 Bolton, who previously served as a Fox News contributor, worked in the administrations of former Presidents Ronald Reagan, George H.W.
-Bush and George W. Bush and served as a Bush's lawyer during the 2000 Florida recount.
+Bush and George W. Bush and served as George W. Bush's lawyer during the 2000 Florida recount.
 Bolton also served as a U.S. permanent representative to the United Nations from 2005 to 2006, and as an undersecretary of state for arms control and international security from 2001 to 2005.

 Bolton replaced former National Security Adviser H.R.
 McMaster in 2018.
 McMaster replaced former National Security Adviser Gen. Michael Flynn.